About the DSA

 Why was the Dutch Startup Association (DSA) founded?

 The growing startup ecosystem has become an increasingly important driving force of innovation and economic growth.
-A recent study by the Organisation for Economic Co-operation and Development (OECD) shows that over 60% of new jobs are being generated by startups and new companies.
 Although politicians acknowledge this development, they are still more inclined to talk about startups than to talk with us.

 Who acts as the voice of startups when it concerns legislation, economic policies, educational regulations and other governmental issues?
 Who acts on YOUR behalf?
 Following the successful approach in other European countries, the Dutch Startup Association (DSA) is the only dedicated organization to work with politicians and entrepreneurial and governmental organizations such as StartupDelta, VNO-NCW and ONL.